thanos-io/thanos/docs/storage.md

 Thanos uses minio client to upload Prometheus data into AWS s3.

-To configure S3 bucket as an object store you need to set these mandatory S3 variables in yaml format:
+To configure S3 bucket as an object store you need to set these mandatory S3 variables in yaml format stored in a file:
 ```
---objstore.config="type: S3
+type: S3
 config:
     bucket: <bucket>
     endpoint: <endpoint>
     access-key: <access-key>
     insecure: <true|false>
     signature-version2: <true|false>
-    encrypt-sse: <true|false>"
+    encrypt-sse: <true|false>
+    secret-key: <secret-key>
 ```

-Meanwhile you also should set the `secret-key` via environment variables:
-- `S3_SECRET_KEY`
+Set the flags `--objstore.config.file` to reference to the configuration file.

 AWS region to endpoint mapping can be found in this [link](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)